-How do I know if this is PANS/PANDAS or just a behavioral issue?
-The most reliable indicators are the timeline and the presentation.
-A behavioral issue typically develops gradually and can be traced back over weeks or months.
-PANS and PANDAS have onset within hours to days and affect multiple symptom systems simultaneously.
-If there is a specific date or week when your child changed, and if the change includes OCD, rage, anxiety, regression, or other symptoms in the PANS and PANDAS criteria, medical evaluation — not just behavioral evaluation — is warranted.
-Our full
+How do I know if this is medical or behavioral?
+The most reliable indicator is the timeline.
+A behavioral or psychiatric cause typically develops gradually over weeks or months.
+A medical cause like PANS or PANDAS has onset within 24 to 72 hours.
+If there is a specific date or week when your child changed, and if that change followed an illness in the prior four to six weeks, medical evaluation is warranted before a psychiatric diagnosis is accepted.

 What symptoms should I be looking for?
 The PANS and PANDAS symptom picture includes sudden-onset OCD, severely restricted food intake, sudden rage, severe separation anxiety, dramatic anxiety, behavioral regression, cognitive deterioration, handwriting decline, sleep disruption, urinary changes, and sudden tics.
 Our